CrowdDynamicsLab/causal_unlearn_llm/README.md

 - The entire codebase for `ROME` can be found in the directory `rome-main`.
 Cloned from [Locating and Editing Factual Associations in GPT (NeurIPS'22)](https://arxiv.org/pdf/2202.05262).
 - The `rome-main/trace_main.py` is the main script to run a vanilla example of causal tracing on one of the datasets in the original paper.
 - The directory `rome-main/dsets` contains the datasets they use.
 This is where we need to add the `RealToxicityPrompts` dataset and load it from for inference.
+It is present in the file `rome-main/dsets/realtoxicityprompts.py`

 For William: